-Potato and Ham Au Gratin is a cheese lovers’ dream.
+Ham and Potato Au Gratin is a cheese lovers’ dream.
 Soft scalloped potato covered with rich and creamy herb infused cheesy sauce, layered with slices of ham….and I want to swim in that cheese sauce.

 Au Gratin is a French method of cooking, and it typically involves cheese or breadcrumbs.

-I like that I can make this into a one-pan meal, instead of just serving potatoes as a side.
+- I like that I can make this ham and potato au gratin into a one-pan meal, instead of just serving potatoes as a side.
 Ham also provide another layer of flavor to the sauce and the dish.

-It also keeps and reheats incredibly well and is easy to make ahead.
+- It keeps and reheats incredibly well and is easy to make ahead.

-There is a Cheesy Scalloped Potato recipe on the blog which is very similar to this, but I would say this is a slightly cheesy, creamier and richer version of that scalloped potato recipe.
-In addition, this incorporates ham into the dish.
+There is a Cheesy Scalloped Potato recipe on the blog which is very similar to this, but I would say this potato and ham au gratin is a slightly cheesy, creamier and richer version of that scalloped potato recipe.

 Ingredients

-The beauty of this dish is that it actually is way simpler than it looks.
-It takes a little time to bake, for the potatoes to turn soft and tender, but with a little patience, it is totally worth it.
+The beauty of ham and potato au gratin is that it actually is way simpler than it looks.
+It takes some time to bake for the potatoes to turn soft and tender, but with a little patience, it is totally worth it.

-- Russet potatoes – other potatoes can be used as well.
+- russet potatoes – other potatoes can be used as well.
 Sliced int thin 1/8-inch thick slices to create to make ‘scalloped’ potatoes.
+If the potatoes are too thick, it will take longer to bake and soften.

 - White, yellow or sweet onions